Payment Intents

 Void an authorized (uncaptured) intent

 POST /v1/payment_intents/{id}/void.
 Empty body.
-Voids release the authorization without moving funds.
-Once an intent is succeeded, void may not be available — see void_after_capture below.
+Voids release the authorization without moving funds; on success the intent becomes voided.
+Void requires the intent to be authorized — once an intent is succeeded, void may not be available — see void_after_capture below.

 The SDK method is